Tour Prep

 Break In Your Shoes

 Wear your tour shoes for a week before your trip.
 Walk 10,000+ steps in them.
 If they cause any discomfort, buy different shoes.
+For complete footwear guidance and what else to bring, see our packing guide for Tokyo tours.

 Practice Similar Distances